dachev/node-cld/README.md

 # CLD
 [![Build Status](https://secure.travis-ci.org/dachev/cld.png)](http://travis-ci.org/#!/dachev/cld)

-Robust language detector for Javascript.
+Language detection for Javascript.
 Based on the CLD2 (Compact Language Detector) library from Google.
 Highly optimized for space and speed.
 Runs about 10x faster than other libraries.
 Detects over a 160 languages.
 Full test coverage.

 ## Installation